-The Epson WorkForce WF-7720 is a good student printer.
+The Epson WorkForce WF-7720 is a great student printer.
 It's not too expensive to use, even if you print a fair bit.
 It also prints up to 11" x 17", which is useful if you have large diagrams or charts to study.
 Unfortunately, it doesn't print very quickly, but it has lots of scanning features and connectivity options.
 It's also quite large, so it may not fit in a small dorm room.

 The Epson WorkForce WF-7720 is alright for black and white printing.
 Unfortunately, the standard black cartridges don't have a very high print yield.
 If you print a lot, you'll need to change it quite often.
 Thankfully, there are two high-capacity versions of the black cartridge that should last much longer.

 The Epson WorkForce WF-7720 is decent for printing casual photos.
 Even though it has disappointing color accuracy, the photo printing quality is still good.
 The color page yield is good, so the cost-per-print for photos is low.
 It prints 4" x 6" and 5" x 7" photos, but it can't print on 2" x 3" paper.

 The Epson WorkForce WF-7720 is a remarkably well-designed printer.
 Although it's made mostly out of plastic, it still feels very well-built.
 The paper output tray feels very sturdy and can be set up in different sizes depending on what you're printing.
 Even the more vulnerable parts, like the two input trays and automatic document feeder (ADF) are quite solid.
 Paper jams are also easy to handle - there's a dedicated spot in the back to access paper jammed while printing, and the ADF cover opens to remove anything that gets stuck while scanning.